alexeygrigorev/llm-rag-workshop/README.md

 This query:

 * Retrieves top 5 matching documents.
-* Searches in the "question", "text", "section" fields, prioritizing "question".
+* Searches in the "question", "text", "section" fields, prioritizing "question" using `multi_match` query with type `best_fields` (see [here](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/01-intro/elastic-search.md) for more information)
 * Matches user query "How do I join the course after it has started?".
 * Shows results only for the "data-engineering-zoomcamp" course.